ameligrana/Helm.jl/docs/src/systems.md

 ## Deferred structural changes

 Use [`Cmds`](@ref) for changes that cannot be applied while queries hold the world locked.
-The specification is a tuple of Ark command spec constructors — the same tuple `Ark.CommandBuffer` accepts — fixing the supported command shapes when the system is constructed; the injected buffer provides the usual Ark command methods.
+The specification is a tuple of Ark command spec constructors, the same tuple `Ark.CommandBuffer` accepts, fixing the supported command shapes when the system is constructed; the injected buffer provides the usual Ark command methods.